aexeagmbh/www.clunc.eu/pelican/content/pages/20_programm.md

 There are no pre-determined topics at CLUNC.
 At the beginning of the event, all participants decide together what the content of the event will be.

-To start the days off, there will be a short impulse panel in the morning to kick off you synapsis
+To start the day off, there will be a short impulse panel in the morning to kick off your synapsis

 ### Program?
 * 9:30am: Breakfast